Lab 2: FSM Implementation

 • As in Lab 1, you will need to correct the expected output in some of the test cases.
 Make sure to do this before proceeding to the implementation.

 • Update the main.c to loop through command-line arguments.
-Note that the program is simulating a command-line parser, so your main() function will receive the simulated string as a single argument (argv[1]).
-You will tokenize this this string, splitting at the spaces, and passing these tokens to the FSM.
+Note that the program is simulating a command-line parser, so your main() function will receive the full command-line string as a single argument (argv[1]).
+You will tokenize this this string, splitting at the spaces, and pass these tokens to the FSM.
 Specifically, you will use lookup() that will give you the appropriate event, store the token in the FSM, then call handle_event().

 James Madison University logo